rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-12-30-My-JavaScript-30-Journey.md

 have everything _mise en place_.
 2. How to use the `RegExp` constructor in JS to dynamically create a regex with a variable term.
 3. The UI pattern of highlighting the search term's appearance within the results.

+Anyway, that's post one.
+If you like what I'm sharing here, then I highly encourage you to go to the [#JavaScript30](https://javascript30.com/) site and sign up to get this sent to you.
+It's a fun way to flex your web development muscle.
+Starting a practice of coding every day is something I'm excited about.

+If you do start, let me know!
+I want to cheer you on.